paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-123-drug-abuse-education-and-prevention.md

 (8) programs for unsupervised children before and after school, including—

-  (A) education and instruction consistent with title IV of the Elementary and Secondary Education Act of 1965 [[20 U.S.C.
+  (A) education and instruction consistent with part A of title IV of the Elementary and Secondary Education Act of 1965 [[20 U.S.C.
 7101](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7101&num=0&edition=prelim) et seq.];

   (B) athletic activities;